What is glaucoma?

 - Use vision aids such as video enlargement systems and large-print items.

-- Position lighting so that it's aimed at what you want to see and aimed away from your eyes.
+- Place lighting so that it's aimed at what you want to see and aimed away from your eyes.

 - Mark the areas around stairways and ramps with paint or tape.

 It's common to feel sad or angry when you learn that you have glaucoma.
-Try building a support group of family and friends.
+Support groups and counselling can also help you deal with vision loss.
 Your doctor can also refer you to counsellors who specialize in helping people adjust to living with low vision.

 - Use your glaucoma medicines as prescribed by your doctor.